stat545ubc-2023/assignment-b3-ian-coccimiglio/README.md

 Run the Shiny App locally in the subfolder found in /Alon_Oscillator/app.R.
 All of the models are compiled there.

-For the original version Assignment-B3 version of this app, check out
+For the original Assignment-B3 version of this app, check out
 <https://ian-fc.shinyapps.io/Alon_Oscillator/>

 The updated online version for Assignment-B4 is located at